AriFordsham/GHCWiki/wiki-macros.md

 ## Macros from around the world

 The [ Trac Hacks](http://trac-hacks.org/) site provides a wide collection of macros and other Trac [plugins](trac-plugins) contributed by the Trac community.
-If you're looking for new macros, or have written one that you'd like to share with the world, please don't hesitate to visit that site.
+If you are looking for new macros, or have written one that you would like to share, please visit that site.

 ## Developing Custom Macros